kade-robertson/universities/README.md

  - `universities.search` searches the entire database for universities matching the specified critera.
 You may filter by `name`, `country_code` or `country` as arguments to `search`.
 This returns a list of `universities.models.University` objects.
  - `universities.lucky` is an alias for `search` which only returns the first result of the search.
 All the same parameters are available, and a single `universities.models.University` is returned.
  - `universities.get_all` returns all of the entries in the database, in the same format as `search`.
 In fact, this is simply an alias for `search` that uses no arguments.

+ Any query which reurns multiple objects will return a Generator.

 ## Models